-Since semilinear sets are effectively closed under intersection, it follows that for every exponent expression $\E$ over $\Sigma$, the set $\Sol_G(\E)$.
+Since semilinear sets are effectively closed under intersection and restriction, the effective semilinearity of $\Sol_G(\E')$ yields the effective semilinearity of $\Sol_G(\E)$.

 Also notice that solvability of exponent equations is decidable for every knapsack-semilinear group.
 As mentioned in the introduction, the class of knapsack-semilinear groups is very rich.
 An example of a group $G$, where knapsack is decidable but solvability of exponent equations is undecidable is the Heisenberg group $\DHB$ (which consists of all upper triangular $(3 \times 3)$-matrices over the integers, where all diagonal entries are $1$), see \cite{KoenigLohreyZetzsche2015a}.
 In particular, $\DHB$ is not knapsack-semilinear in a strong sense: there are knapsack expressions $\E$ such that $\Sol_{\DHB}(\E)$ is not semilinear.

 \begin{bem} The requirement that the semilinear representation of the solution set can be computed effectively is important: There are groups where every knapsack equation has a semilinear solution set, but the semilinear representation cannot be computed.
 For example, consider a finitely generated torsion group $G$ with an undecidable word problem~\cite{Adian2010}.
 Then every knapsack expression over $G$ has a semilinear solution set.
 However, computing a semilinear representation for $\{n\in\N\mid u^n=1\}$ for a given word $u$ would allow us to check whether $u=1$ in $G$. \end{bem}